Harry, Meghan to stay in separate hotels night before wedding

 Prince Harry will spend his final night as a bachelor with his brother and best man, Prince William, at Coworth Park Hotel, which is part of the Dorchester Collection.

 Set on several acres of lush parkland, Coworth Park is a country house around 20 minutes away from Windsor, complete with opulent suites and lavish interiors where prices run from £1,270 ($1,725) a night.

-Meanwhile, the bride, along with her mother, Doria Ragland, will stay at Cliveden House Hotel.
-Cliveden House is a five-star hotel in a 17th-century mansion, around 30 minutes' drive from Windsor.
+Coworth Park has confirmed Prince Harry will stay at the luxury hotel the night before his wedding to Meghan Markle.

 Prices for a suite, featuring original art works, high ceilings, generous lounges and a king-size bed, run from around £1,535 ($2,088).